descope/auth-hosting/README.md

 8. `style` query parameter is optional.
 The default style in your project will be used if not defined, but this allows you to override the `style` for the flows rendered with the SDK.

-9. `storeLastAuthUser` query parameter is optional.
+9. `store_last_auth_user` query parameter is optional.
 Pass this parameter to ensure the last authenticated user is not saved when the flow ends.
-For example, append `storeLastAuthUser=false` to the URL to disable saving the last user.
+For example, append `store_last_auth_user=false` to the URL to disable saving the last user.

 **Using .env**